-Your feedback is only useful to a candidate if they can act on it in the future, so make sure what you’re offering is instructive and concrete.
+Your feedback is only useful if the candidate or hiring manager can act on it in the future, so make sure what you’re offering is instructive and concrete.
 Steer away from vague evaluations and try to give specific examples of when the candidate showed particular strengths and weaknesses.

 Do cover the whole hiring process

 Feedback shouldn’t just come from the hiring manager.
 To provide good-quality feedback after interview, it’s important to tap into the whole interview and recruiting process to gain a representative overview of the candidate’s performance.